Note: This post hasn't been updated in over 2 years.

 Yesterday I posted here on Notes about a security breach and compromise of account details on the Tuts+ Premium service.
-If you have a Tuts+ Premium account, and have not done so yet, I strongly recommend reading that post and following the recommended actions to safeguard yourself.
+If you have a Tuts+ Premium account, and have not done so yet,.

 I am posting now with more information about what happened, what we are working on, and what we are offering to affected users.

 We are currently urgently patching the Tuts+ Premium system, and passwords will no longer be stored in clear text.
 I anticipate the service will be coming back online in the next 24 hours, with all passwords reset, hashed and individually salted (a best practice).
 It is still a work in progress so the timeline may change.

 Additionally we have been working to identify the source of the breach and method of attack.
 We have now put in place and are adding further countermeasures for this exploit.

 Our Tuts+ Premium service has been running for a long time on a product called aMember v3 which I purchased and installed in the early days of Tuts+.
 This product operates by storing passwords in cleartext as a way to integrate with WordPress and other services.
 This is not a good practice, and it was clear that we needed to move away from this setup.

 In retrospect an immediate patch would have been the right approach, but through bad prioritisation and poor estimation of the work involved, I pushed forward a plan to build an alternative from scratch and get off aMember completely.
 I should also note that aMember had in the meantime released an upgrade to their service which deals with the issue, though an upgrade with our heavily modified system was a significant endeavour.
 As can happen with rebuilds, the project took longer than anticipated and consequently we continued on with a poor setup and high risk situation.